 While your kids are at home and on your network you can install software on your home PC and router to limit what is available on the internet.
 Couple this with having them logged in to their own accounts and their access at home can be very well tamed.

-They can still get around these restrictions by using alternate browsers on their mobile device such as Firefox or Dolphin.
+They can still get around these restrictions by using alternate browsers on their mobile devices such as Firefox or Dolphin.

 Ultimately it's impossible to protect kids from the internet entirely.
 Between friends' devices, school access, and the ubiquitous availability to upload photos and videos kids have all the access that they need to get into some dangerous situations.